-Mexican Chicken Corn Chowder Recipe
+Mexican Chicken Corn Chowder

 - 1-1/2 pounds boneless skinless chicken breasts, cut into 1-inch pieces